-- When you need to clean off scrapers, scrape the leftover paint onto your art journal page to get off the majority of the medium, then clean your scraper.
+- When you need to clean off scrapers, scrape the leftover paint onto your page to get off the majority of the medium, then clean your scraper.

-- When you need to clean off daubers, stamp them onto your art journal page to get off the majority of the medium, then clean your dauber.
+- When you need to clean off daubers, stamp them onto your page to get off the majority of the medium, then clean your dauber.

 - When you have used a stamp and need to clean it off from its use, stamp it several times onto the page until no more images appear, then clean your stamp.

-- Allow colors, stamps, and more to overlap to create an haphazard layered look.
+- Allow colors, stamps, and more to overlap to create a haphazard layered look.

 - ENJOY the process.
-This is a no stress, easy way that you can get MORE from supplies that would go down the drain or in the trash.
+This is no stress and an easy way to get MORE from supplies that would go down the drain or in the trash.

 The End Result

-By then end of one of your sessions with polymer clay and mixed media elements, you will have a delightfully colored art journal page.
-This is a great way to fill up your art journal.
+By the end of one of your sessions with polymer clay and mixed media elements, you will have a delightfully colored journal page.
+This is a great way to fill up your new journal.
 Don’t forget that you can date the page and sign it to create a new “keepsake” of that special item you made in your studio!

 Magic Mister – Detailing Brush for Polymer Clay – Set of 2$1.95